ablomm/ablomm-cpu/docs/assembler/imports-and-exports.md

 value2 = value + 2;
 ```

-The imported file is written relative to the current file (relative to importee).
+The imported file is written relative to the current file (relative to importer).

 > [!WARNING]
 > Circular imports is currently not supported, but may in the future.